Alzheimer's Prevention Conference: New Frontiers

 The evidence is clear.
 It’s time for prevention to lead clinical practice.

-Fewer than one percent of Alzheimer’s cases are caused by genes.
+Fewer than 1% of Alzheimer’s cases are caused by genes.
 Which means that, for 99 per cent of people, the majority of risk is modifiable.

 This conference brings together world-class scientists and clinicians to explore the metabolic, nutritional, and lifestyle drivers of brain ageing.
 Over one focused day, leading researchers will present the latest evidence, emerging biomarkers, and practical pathways that make prevention a reality, with measurable interventions practitioners can use right now.